omer-re/Ad-matay/README.md

 ## TV Controller
 Once we detected a commercial break, we'd like to skip it.
 We can transmit it to the TV using several ways, each simulated the remote control action in a different way:
-- IR (infra red) - good old remote control method.
+- **IR (infra-red) -** good old remote control method.
 Recording the TV's signal once then reusing it.
   - Pros: 99% of the TVs has IR receiver.
   - Cons: Requires another HW (even if cheap).
 Requires setting it up for each specific TV model.
-- ADB command - simulating press is a basic adb command that can be used.
+- **ADB command -** simulating press is a basic adb command that can be used.
   - Pros: such commands are easy to use and are usually standard.
   - Cons: Requires being on the same local network as the TV.
-- Bluetooth - Given that many remote controllers are a BT device, we can mimic their actions.
+- **Bluetooth -** Given that many remote controllers are a BT device, we can mimic their actions.
   - Pros: Very standard protocol allows easy setup.
   - Cons: Requires pairing it like a new remote.
-- Virtual keyboard - This way is simulating having a keyboard connected to the TV's USB, then relying on the standard protocols to pass "fast forward" button.
+- **Virtual keyboard -** This way is simulating having a keyboard connected to the TV's USB, then relying on the standard protocols to pass "fast forward" button.
   - Pros: Robust way to communicate, should be a plug&play thing.
   - Cons: Requires direct USB connection from the RPI to the TV, which might limit us, especially if using a usb camera which also requires considering were to place the camera and RPI.